Skip to Main Content

 Smoke, Slow Heat, and the Ritual of the Barbecue Table

 There is a particular discipline to a good barbecue meal that separates it from almost every other dining format.
 The pacing is non-negotiable: the proteins dictate the timeline, not the diner.
 Smoke takes hours.
 Bark forms on its own schedule.
-The ritual at a dedicated smokehouse asks something of the guest that a conventional restaurant does not — patience as an act of participation.
-Smokin Bones in Swords, located at Pinnockhill in Co.
-Dublin, operates within this tradition, bringing a format to north County Dublin that has historically required a trip south into the city.
+The ritual at a dedicated smokehouse asks something of the guest that a conventional restaurant does not, patience as an act of participation.
+Smokin Bones in Swords is a restaurant in Swords, Co.
+Dublin, serving American BBQ at a casual price point of about $35 per person.
+It operates within this tradition, bringing a format to north County Dublin that has historically required a trip south into the city.

 What Barbecue Format Actually Demands of the Table